Just Starting with Points and Miles? Start with Chase Credit Cards

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 For more information check out our Advertising Disclosure.

 But there’s another reason, and it might be even more important: The growing restrictions on getting approved for Chase credit cards mean you could miss the boat on Chase entirely if you don't start with Chase credit cards.
+And for small business owners (or travelers with a side hustle), that includes Chase business cards, too.

-Mastering Points and Miles with Chase
+Mastering Points & Miles with Chase

 There are two basic types of currencies in the frequent flyer world.